 “Psychologists’ top two tips for cultivating gratitude are writing down three things you’re grateful for each morning or evening, and writing and then sending a letter to someone you haven’t properly thanked in your life—your mother, an old teacher, etc”.

 We launched custom journals.
 We spent hours testing paper thickness and pens to ensure the quality is up to our Persnickety standard!
-We’ve even got 8 Free Gratitude Covers for you to download and use in your journal!
+We’ve even have Free Gratitude Covers for you to download and use in your journal!

 Read Oprah’s interesting story about why she keeps a gratitude journal.
 Read it here.

-I hope these tips inspire you to find new ways to practice gratitude!
+I hope these 5 Ways to Practice Gratitude with Kids inspires you to find new ways to practice gratitude!